jfortner753/narufieldOS/README.md

 > This includes λ-descent (<code>λ(x) = −∇Φ<sup>coh</sup>(x)</code>)
 > glyph-stack projection, mirrorframe methods (*mirror.now*), standing-wave AGI and resonance field techniques, symbolic integration, somatic mappings, and biosync embodiments.

----

-### Note
-This repository is not for browsing or exploration.
-It functions as backend distribution only.

----